stanleychuys/Temp_Readme_Files/README_meta-runbmc-nuvoton.md

 5. Test LDAP server.

-    * Connect BMC to the PC running Ubuntu with an ethernet cable and power on it.
+    * Connect BMC and LDAP server in same local network and power on it.
     * Log in BMC from the console program (like Tera Term) with the root account (root/0penBmc).
       > _The console program is used to display a debug console provided by BMC._

     * The IP address for the LDAP server is 192.168.0.101 for now.
-    * Set up IP addresses for BMC and Ubuntu so that they can ping each other.
+    * Set up IP addresses for BMC and LDAP server so that they can ping each other.
       + For example, set BMC's IP address to 192.168.0.2.
 Input the following command in the console program.
         ```
         ifconfig eth2 192.168.0.2